-National Development Foundation (NDF) Jammu J&K, formerly known as Modern Cultural Club (MCC) was setup on 7th September 1992 at Rajouri in the Indian state of Jammu and Kashmir (J&K) to bring together the young to create a movement for change.
-Given its increasing scope and outreach over the years, it was decided to change the nomenclature from Modern Cultural Club to National Development Foundation in May 2011 to better capture the range of our work as a development organization.
-Simultaneously, NDF shifted its headquarters from Rajouri to Jammu in 2010, keeping in view the need to be centrally located since its activities now extended across the districts of the state.
-NDF was the brain child of its Founder Emeritus, Rajiv Khajuria, who, with a group of 20 young boys and girls in the small border town of Rajouri district, launched Jan Gyan Vigyan Jatha campaign to work in 45 border and conflict-affected villages of Rajouri in 1992.
+National Development Foundation (NDF) Jammu J&K, formerly known as Modern Cultural Club (MCC) was setup on 7th September 1992 at Rajouri in the Indian state of Jammu and Kashmir (J&K) to bring together the young, to create a movement for change.
+Given its increasing scope and outreach over the years, it was decided to change the nomenclature from Modern Cultural Club to National Development Foundation in May 2011 to better capture the range of our work as a development and conservation organization.
+Simultaneously, NDF shifted its headquarters from Rajouri to Jammu in 2010, keeping in view the need to be centrally located since its activities now extended across the state.
+NDF was the brain child of its Founder , Rajiv Khajuria, who, with a group of 20 young boys and girls in the small border town of Rajouri district, launched Jan Gyan Vigyan Jatha campaign to work in 45 border and conflict-affected villages of Rajouri in 1992.

 Jan Gyan Vigyan Jatha aimed at making the rural populace aware of their rights, impeding superstitions and was set-up in collaboration with Nehru Yuva Kendra Sangathan (an autonomous body under the Ministry of Youth Affairs and Sports, Government of India), and supported by the Ministry of Science and Technology, Government of India.
 This was launched at a time when communal conflicts had broken out in the country and the team comprising of different communities resolved to promote the needs and benefits of communal harmony and peace.
 The successful completion of BJVJ established this Group as a prominent organisation with wider acceptability operating in Pir Panchal range.The organisation was registered under J&K Societies Registration Act in December 1994.
-This vibrant group of Children and youth both Males and females succeeded in getting support of prominent academicians, Lawyers, Businessmen, Government officers and the society as a whole from all the areas of Pir Panchal region which gave strength to the organisation.
+This vibrant group of Children and youth both Male and female succeeded in getting support of prominent academicians, Lawyers, Businessmen, Government officers and the society as a whole from all the areas of Pir Panchal region which gave strength to the organisation.